KDRS-SA/xml-analyse/README.md

 https://github.com/KDRS-SA/php-procedural-framework<br>

 ToDo:<br>
-- Read debug-parameters from parameters (not set variables in PHP-script manually).
-- Coherent overall parameter-definitions from PHP-parameters, INI-setup, XML-setup.
+- Coherent overall parameter-definitions from PHP-parameters, INI-setup, XML-setup.<br>
 - Implement resulting run-parameters into the PHP-code (read into variables for execution).<br>

 ## Transform definition ##

-Sections
+Sections<br>
-1. Check xml well-formed
+1. Check xml well-formed<br>
-2. Check xml validate
+2. Check xml validate<br>

-Not implemented yet
+Not implemented yet<br>
-3. Add x-repetitions of "mappe" to input file in setup.ini
+3. Add x-repetitions of "mappe" to input file in setup.ini<br>
-3. Add y-errors to input file in setup.ini
+3. Add y-errors to input file in setup.ini<br>
-1. Check xml well-formed on added xml file
+1. Check xml well-formed on added xml file<br>
-2. Check xml validate on added xml file
+2. Check xml validate on added xml file<br>

-Only single file implemented in this first version.
+Only single file implemented in this first version.<br>
-Using stream-based XML Reader so large xml-files are supported.
+Using stream-based XML Reader so large xml-files are supported.<br>

-ToDo:
+ToDo:<br>
-- Implement section 3,4,5,6
+- Implement section 3,4,5,6<br>
-- Implement directory (and subdirectories) xml-parsing (to check for well-formed and validation)
+- Implement directory (and subdirectories) xml-parsing (to check for well-formed and validation)<br>

-- Implement error-traps on all levels
+- Implement error-traps on all levels<br>
-- Implement isset on all array-elements to be read as parameters from PHP-parameter, INI-setup & XML-setup.
+- Implement isset on all array-elements to be read as parameters from PHP-parameter, INI-setup & XML-setup.<br>
-- Implement parameter for paramaeter logging console and/or file (extent from log/nolog as is).
+- Implement parameter for paramaeter logging console and/or file (extent from log/nolog as is).<br>
-- Complete setup.xml to array XML-setup.
+- Complete setup.xml to array XML-setup.<br>
-- Implement RunParameter selection from PHP-parameter, setup.ini and setup.xml (uses setup.ini as is).
+- Implement RunParameter selection from PHP-parameter, setup.ini and setup.xml (uses setup.ini as is).<br>

 ## Tools ###
 PHP-editor<br>